 The Internet isn’t going away, so students need to know how to keep themselves safe from misinformation for their entire lives.

+When you teach information literacy, make sure you use language that's appropriate to your audience.
 The younger the students, the simpler the terms should be.

 If you start talking about information literacy before middle school, you have to water down your definition.
 You may have to explain information literacy as “understanding what’s true and what’s a lie.”